-The NE 6th Street to I-5 (Bellevue to Lynnwood) Widening and Express Toll Lanes project complements the widening between NE 85th Street and NE 124th Street (Kirkland Nickel Stage 1 project) by building one continuous northbound and southbound lane between NE 6th Street in Bellevue and SR 522 in Bothell.
+The NE 6th Street to I-5 (Bellevue to Lynnwood) Widening and Express Toll Lanes project complements the widening between NE 85th Street and NE 124th Street (Kirkland Nickel Stage 1 project) by building one continuous new northbound and southbound lane between NE 6th Street in Bellevue and SR 522 in Bothell.
 This new lane, when combined with the existing carpool lane, operates as a dual express toll lane system from downtown Bellevue to Bothell/Woodinville.
-Additionally, the existing carpool lane from SR 522 to I-5 was converted to a single express toll lane or high-occupancy vehicle toll (HOT) lane.
+Additionally, the existing carpool lane from SR 522 to I-5 was converted to a single express toll lane.

 The new express toll lane system provides 17 miles of congestion relief to Bellevue, Kirkland, and Bothell.

 Why is WSDOT

 building these new lanes?

 Afternoon and morning congestion in this area is heavy because of commuters heading to and from Bellevue, as well as from commuters entering and exiting the University of Washington Bothell campus and business parks in Bothell and Kirkland.

 The End Result

-The completed project adds additional traffic capacity between Kirkland and Bothell and combines it with the existing carpool lane to create a two-lane express toll system in both directions.
+The completed project adds additional traffic capacity between Kirkland and Bothell and combines it with the existing carpool lane to create a dual express toll lane system in both directions.
 This comprehensive project complements the Kirkland Nickel Stage 1 project in relieving congestion on I-405 in the north end of the corridor.

 - Congestion relief.
 The addition of the northbound and southbound lanes between NE 6th Street and SR 522 reduces congestion by increasing capacity.